imixs/imixs-workflow/src/site/markdown/modelling/howto.md

 <img src="../images/modelling/example_05.png"/>

-In this example the Event 'Submit' triggers the follow-up event 'Send E-Mail' which finally completes the transition into the new process state 'Open'.
+In this example the event 'Submit' triggers the follow-up event 'Send E-Mail' which finally completes the transition into the new process state 'Open'.

 Follow-Up Events are typically used in more complex scenarios where additional business rules need to be evaluated: